Last updated on November 20, 2021 by Liza Hawkins

-My faithful readers are well aware that my parents have a flock chickens on their small farm, and most weeks I’m able to get a dozen fresh farm eggs to stock our fridge.
+My parents have a flock chickens on their small homestead, and most weeks they’re able to gather a dozen or more fresh farm eggs to stock the fridge.

 If you’ve never had eggs directly from a local farm, you’re missing out.
 They’re nothing like the eggs you buy at the grocery store, which makes you wonder about those store-bought eggs (and perhaps even a little frightened).